MzHameed/IoT-Assignments/README.md

 - [COCO Dataset](https://cocodataset.org/#home)
 - [StackOverflow](https://stackoverflow.com/)

-> All code is thoroughly commented for clarity and educational use.
+> All code is thoroughly commented for clarity and reading.

 ---